surrealdb/surrealkv/README.md

 1. **Index Component**
    - In-memory versioned adaptive radix trie using [vart](https://github.com/surrealdb/vart)
    - Stores key-to-offset mappings for each version of the key
-   - Time complexity for operations:
-     * Insert: O(L) where L is key length in bytes
-     * Search: O(L) where L is key length in bytes
-     * Delete: O(L) where L is key length in bytes

 2. **Log Component**
    - Sequential append-only storage divided into segments